dmytrokuksenko/FEA-Portfolio/README.md

 ### [Buckling Analysis of a Cylindrical Composite Shell](https://github.com/dmytrokuksenko/FEA-Portfolio/tree/main/cfrp-shell-buckling)

-Linear buckling analysis of a carbon composite shell under the applied load.
-The analysis is performed for a layup with 45 degress symmetric orientation of plies.
-First three buckling factors with the corresponding shapes.
+Linear buckling analysis of an aluminum and carbon composite cylindrical shells under the applied compression force.
+The composite shell has a hoop layup (90 degrees orientation of fibers).

 <p align="center">
 <img